Zwc2003/DriveAgent-R1/README.md

 <p align="center">
   <em>Even on a seemingly clear road, the agent exhibits proactive caution by investigating distant pedestrians whose proximity to the road is uncertain[cite: 439].
 It deploys <strong>RoI Inspection</strong> to get a magnified view, revealing that the individuals are very close to the lane of travel.
 This insight elevates the potential risk, prompting a prudent decision to decelerate.</em>
 </p>

-### Upcoming Releases

-To support reproducibility and further research in the community, we are committed to releasing the following assets after the peer-review process:

--   [ ] **Test Data Splits**: The complete test splits for both **Drive-Internal<sub>test</sub>** and **nuScenes<sub>test</sub>** will be made public.
--   [ ] **Meta-Action Labels**: The generated meta-action labels for both test sets.
--   [ ] **Evaluation Scripts**: The full evaluation scripts to allow for fair and consistent benchmarking against our results.

-Due to enterprise confidentiality requirements, we are unable to release our training code and the full Drive-Internal training dataset.